rmemory/graphql-backend/README.md

 The backend/datamodel.graphql and backend/generated/prisma.graphql are for the Prisma GraphQL layer.
 While backend/src/schema.graphql is for the GraphQL Yoga layer.
 Meaning that whatever is defined in backend/src/schema.graphql limits what kinds of things (resolvers) you can use to access the Prisma GraphQL backend.

+The resolvers (Mutation.js and Query.js) decide how the data specified in the backend/src/schema.graphql is accessed from Prisma GraphQL.

+Resolvers (which of course run on the Yoga GraphQL Node Express server in the backend) are used to access things like external REST endpoints (such as on a entirely different backend elsewhere), possibly a file on the server's file system, or most often, the resolver accesses the DB by using Prisma GraphQL.

+Here is a simple example, which doesn't access Prisma.
+It just sets the data in global memory space on the server.

+The schema.graphql, looks like this:

+type Dog {
+	name: String!
+}

+type Mutation {
+	createDog(name: String!): Dog
+}

+type Query {
+	dogs: [Dog]!
+}

+This implies inside of the GraphQL playground launched on http://localhost:4444/ by running npm run dev, you will be able to create queries/mutations like this:

+query getAllDogs {
+  dogs {
+    name
+  }
+}

+mutation createADog{
+  createDog(name: "Anna"){
+    name
+  }
+}

+But in the Query and Mutation files, you need these respectively:

+const Query = {
+	dogs(parent, args, ctx, info) {
+		global.dogs = global.dogs || [];
+		return global.dogs;
+	},
+};

+module.exports = Query;

+const Mutations = {
+	createDog(parent, args, ctx, info) {
+		global.dogs = global.dogs || [];
+		const newDog = { name: args.name};
+		global.dogs.push(newDog);
+		return newDog;
+	},
+};

+module.exports = Mutations;

+Again, in the above example, nothing is getting stored in the DB.
+It just shows how the backend API works with resolvers.
+The schema.graphql defines the types and APIs, and the resolvers are the implementation of that schema.